Buying or Selling a Car in Portugal

 When the vehicle is turned in for destruction to a VFV-compliant centre, the owner provides the following documents:

-- Form 9 (Modelo 9 IMTT) which cancels registration
+- Form 9 (Modelo 9 IMT) which cancels the registration

 - Vehicle registration documents